-- Launch the application and from the main window, select Recover Files option
+- Launch the application and from the main window, select the Recover Files option

-- Select the drive from which lost folder has to be recovered and click on Next tab
+- Select the drive from which the lost folder has to be recovered and click on the Next tab

 - After the scanning process is completed, the list of retrieved files will be displayed

 - You can Preview the files and click on the Save button to save the recovered data